zsk4/DataProcessingExamples/README.md

 Local download and plotting of HR data over Amery Ice Shelf for one cycle of SWOT.

 ## ICESat-2
+**Notebook** `EarthaccessEx.ipynb`
+Downloading and plotting ICESat-2 data on David Glacier using earthaccess.

 **Notebook** `IcepyxEx.ipynb`
 Downloading and plotting ICESat-2 data using icepyx